How do you build an effective software development team and choose the right team members?

 User acceptance testers act as the final Quality Assurance (QA) step before the project launch.
-User Acceptance Testing (UAT) requires enough resources to ensure on-time, flaw-free release of the product.
+User Acceptance Testing (UAT) requires enough resources to ensure on-time, the flaw-free release of the product.

-The team size should fit the project’s timeframe, budget and complexity.
+The team size should fit the project’s timeframe, budget, and complexity.
 The team size must be small enough to ensure easy communication between the project team members.
 Scrum-driven teams should operate with seven members or less.